flag South Africa South Africa: Tax System

 In general, expenses incurred for the purposes of income generation are deductible.

-Special relief is provided for start-up expenditure: when expenses would have been deductible had they been incurred after the commencement of trade, they are ring-fenced and may only be deducted against income from the trade to which the start-up costs relate.
-In general, interest expenditure incurred in the production of non-exempt income and for the purposes of trade is deductible.
+Special relief is available for start-up (including pre-trade) expenditures, allowing them to be deducted in the year trade begins.
+These expenses are deductible only if they would have been eligible for deduction had they been incurred after the commencement of trade.
+Both these expenses and any resulting losses are ring-fenced and can only be deducted against income from the trade to which the start-up costs pertain.

 Charitable contributions to certain approved public benefit organisations are tax-deductible (capped at 10% of taxable income).